shamskv/EZVIDIA/README.md

 - Selecting the desired configuration from a popup menu:

 	![Right-clicking the notification icon shows this menu](./menu.png)
-- Sending a UDP message following a specific syntax.
+- Sending a TCP message following a specific syntax.
 Works even if the computer is locked.
 This is implemented in an Android app (developed by [fchamicapereira](https://github.com/fchamicapereira)) available at [this repository](https://github.com/fchamicapereira/EZVIDIA_android_app).
 Here is a preview:

 	<img src="./android.jpg" width="270">